tuvokki/tuvokki.github.com/_posts/2015-06-12-Short-intermezzo-for-lazy-bloggers.md

 }
 ```

 Some things can be cleaned up, but this is all there is to it.
 Remember, we're lazy.
 So if the blogpost is not what we like ... refresh!
-You can get the code for this blog on [https://github.com/tuvokki/bogart-blog/releases/tag/intermezzo](the github repo for bogart-blog).
-Next up is [http://tuvokki.github.io/Lets-make-blogs-with-content/](reading the blog entries).
+You can get the code for this blog on [the github repo for bogart-blog](https://github.com/tuvokki/bogart-blog/releases/tag/intermezzo).
+Next up is [reading the blog entries](http://tuvokki.github.io/Lets-make-blogs-with-content/).